Winter Activity Guide to the Best of Lake Louise, Banff National Park

 Stop in at the Visitor Centre in the village for a trail map of the area.
 During the winter season, the Moraine Lake Road is closed to vehicles, and it converts to a 7-mile long trail (one way) for cross-country skiing, snowshoeing, or fat biking.
 But, if you make it to the end of the official trail, you’ll be rewarded with gorgeous views of the lake.

-For a snowshoe specific trail, I recommend trying the Louise Creek Trail.
+For a snowshoe-specific trail, I recommend trying the Louise Creek Trail.
 This trail connects the Alpine Centre in Lake Louise, the Village, and the Upper Lake in a 3.5-mile-long trip one way.
-Here, hike up to the lake with your ice skates, and grab a coffee in the Chateau.
-Then enjoy a beautiful leisurely hike back down to the Alpine Centre.
+Hike up to the lake with your ice skates and grab a coffee in the Chateau.
+Then, enjoy a beautiful leisurely hike back down to the Alpine Centre.

 To see views of Louise Falls, I recommend snowshoers and skiers walk/ski across Lake Louise to the far end.

-Finally, the Visitor Centre can recommend many other trails for whichever sport you prefer to try.
+Finally, the Visitor Centre can recommend many other trails for whichever sport you prefer.
 Or you can spend a few days here and try them all!

 Read More: Snowshoeing To Lake Minnestimma, Alberta, Canada